-For the academic year 2018 – 2019 the school was allocated £2,640 for 2 pupils who receive Free School Meals and £11725 for the post looked after children.
+For the academic year 2020 – 2021 the school was allocated £4035 for 3 pupils who receive Free School Meals and £11725 for the post looked after children.

-For the financial year 2018 – 2019, William Ransom was allocated £5,280.
 This will be used to support activities to benefit the children to whom it is allocated.

-The additional Teaching Assistant hours have also allowed us to set up social skills groups where we can target certain pupils, and through ‘Pupil Voice’ ensure those who are vulnerable have a means to discuss their issues in a one to one situation.
+The additional teaching assistant hours have also allowed us to set up social skills groups where we can target certain pupils and through ‘Pupil Voice’ ensure those who are vulnerable have a means to discuss their issues in a one to one situation.
 Recent research on ‘Pupil Voice’ indicates pupils are now more willing to discuss their concerns with a known adult.

 Previous results across the school show that the early identification of pupils with needs, means that those pupils are at least achieving, and many exceeding, the expected levels at the end of key stages.

 If you think you might be entitled to free school meals please look at https://www.gov.uk/apply-free-school-meals

 Or come and talk to someone in the office at school.

 If you think we do not know that your children adopted please come in and talk to Mrs Driver.
 All matters will be dealt with confidentially.